owid/owid-datasets/datasets/Population by region (HYDE & UN)/README.md

 - UN World Population Population Prospects (2017) from 1950 to 2015;
 - Projections to 2100 from the UN World Population Population Prospects (2017)

+HYDE regions have been aggregated to match with UN regional groupings:
+- 'Europe' and 'CIS' in HYDE data have been combined and labelled here simply as 'Europe'
+- 'Asia' and 'Middle East' in HYDE data have been combined and labelled here simply as 'Asia'

 HYDE Database, available at: https://themasites.pbl.nl/tridion/en/themasites/hyde/basicdrivingfactors/population/index-2.html

 United Nations, Department of Economic and Social Affairs, Population Division (2017).
 World Population Prospects: The 2017 Revision, DVD Edition.
 Available at: https://esa.un.org/unpd/wpp/Download/Standard/Population/